Sriraksha05/mnist_digit_classification/README.md

-This is digit classification project using Mnist and keras.
+This is digit classification project using Mnist dataset